 Sleeping restfully is also central to our overall wellbeing and lowering our stress levels.
 Be sure you get in enough z's during the night so you are refreshed and ready to go upon awakening.
 If you need some tips for sleep, please see my two articles on sleep.

 Beginning a meditation and or yoga practice can help your response to stress.
 Meditation can be as short as a ten-minute session before you begin your day to set your intentions.
 You can also use mindfulness while going for a walk.
 This helps reduce cortisol... that dreaded stress-related hormone that can have a negative impact on your weight and mental state.

 Any condition that's caused or worsened by stress can be alleviated through meditation, says cardiologist Herbert Benson, MD of Harvard Medial School, well known for four decades of research into the health effects of meditation.
 (I have had the opportunity to study with Dr. Benson at Harvard Medical School in 2008 and again in 2018.)

 In a nutshell... at least try to practice the 80/20 Rule and be a player in your wellbeing...not just a spectator.

 *Eat wholesome foods

 *Get your Z's

-And enjoy the holidays with family and friends!
+And enjoy love and laughter with family and friends!